The restaurant where Jimmy Hoffa was last seen

 It is located at 6676 Telegraph Road in Bloomfield Township, Michigan.

 During the 1970s, it was known as the Red Fox restaurant.
 These days, the building is home to an Italian steakhouse called Andiamo.

 On July 30th, 1975, Hoffa traveled to this location in the northern suburbs of Detroit to attend a "peace meeting" with local mob figures.

 At the time, the former Teamsters president was hoping to regain leadership of the union.

-This ultimately led to tensions between the two men.
+This ultimately led to tensions between the pair.

 In an apparent effort to cool things down, other mob figures brokered a sit-down meeting between the two men at the Red Fox restaurant in the Detroit suburb of Bloomfield Township.

 This "meeting" was scheduled to start at 2 p.m.

 However, fifteen minutes after it was supposed to begin, Hoffa called his wife from a payphone and complained that the men were late.
 A number of witnesses stated that they saw the former Teamsters president pacing around the parking lot.